-Adjusting the screen quality
+■ Adjusting the screen quality

-Adjusts the screen brightness

-Select "ADJ.", press ENTER, and then select "BRIGHT", press ENTER and the screen will be brighter when scrolling it to the right, or darker when scrolling it to the left.

-Adjusts the screen contrast

-Select "ADJ.", press ENTER, and then select "CONTRAST", press ENTER and the screen will be lighter when scrolling it to the right, or deeper when scrolling it to the left.
+- •Adjusts the screen brightness Select "ADJ", and then "BRIGHT".
+The screen will brighten when scrolling to the right, or darken when scrolling to the left. - •Adjusts the screen contrast Select "ADJ", and then "CONTRAST".
+The screen will lighten when scrolling to the right, or deepen when scrolling to the left.

-- · Adjust by scrolling the Joystick to the right and left. - Restore the adjustment value to the default when selecting "RESET", press ENTER.
+- Adjust by scrolling the Joystick to the right and left. - Restore the adjustment value to the default when selecting "RESET", press ENTER].

-Clearing the screen
+■ Clearing the screen